ekimetrics/ekimetrics.github.io/blog/2023-09-01-Economics_online_ad.md

 image: "img/blog/economics_online_ad.jpg"
 tags: [Online Advertising, Economics, Econometrics, Cross-media, Contextual advertising, Academic Research]
 draft: false
 description: "Willing to learn about the online ad market, cross-media effects and contextual advertising?
-This article wraps up the content of a PhD thesis on the economics of online advertising, defended by Rémi Devaux, Senior Consultant at Ekimetrics.."
+This article wraps up the content of a PhD thesis on the economics of online advertising, defended by Rémi Devaux, Senior Consultant at Ekimetrics."

 keywords:
     - Online Advertising